cabarius/ToyBox/ToyBox/README.txt

     Party Editor: 67
     Search 'n Pick: 75 ways to view, add, remove blueprints plus a fun global teleportation feature Quest Resolution: 1
-Ver 1.2.9
+Ver 1.2.9.1
+    Restored some missing patches I forgot to put back in when working on 1.2.9 Ver 1.2.9
     Renamed 'Cheap Tricks' Tab to 'Bag of Tricks' in honor of m0nster and the great mod that helped make ToyBox what it is today
     Fixed bug affecting turn based commands like Studied Target or Gather Power